julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 # Fundamentals Problem Set

-The [book site](https://algs4.cs.princeton.edu/home/) has the pre-requirements to going deep and solve the problems of the book (I'm not going to copy here).
+The [book site](https://algs4.cs.princeton.edu/home/) has the pre-requirements (I'm not going to copy here) to going deep and solve the problems of the first chapter _1.1 Basic Programming Fundamentals_.

-It's really complete with detailed information about the Java programming fundamentals that is familiar in a whole bunch of other languages.

-The main parts are:
+The basic knowledge necessary is:
 - Primitive data types and expressions
 - Statements
 - Arrays